happy32x/happy32xCAM/README.md

 # happy32xCAM
-The easy-to-use JS photo app
+The easy-to-use JS photo app - by happy32x